cohpy/challenge-201608-refactor/README.md

 Browse to https://github.com/cohpy/challenge-201608-refactor
 and "fork" it to your own account.

-On your computers, clone your forked repo.
+On your local computer, clone your forked repo.

     git clone https://github.com/aneuman/challenge-201608-refactor.git